 Here are several ways to help you get to know your customer:

 Look at your analytics

-If you have an online presence analytics are your friend.
-The most common is Google analytics which tells you a whole lot of valuable information about the people who are engaging with your content.
+If you have online presence analytics are your friend.
+The most common is Google Analytics which tells you a whole lot of valuable information about the people who are engaging with your content.

 Create customer personas

 A fun way to put yourself into the shoes of your ideal customer is by building up a profile of where they shop, eat, play, their age, status and so forth.
 Use the information from your analytics.
 Doing this exercise will bring your customers to life in your mind.
 And is a reference that you can visualise when creating new products or crafting your marketing messages.

 If you have existing customers reach out to them with your questions.
 You can use polls and surveys.
 Nothing beats actually talking to customers face-to-face.
 This way you can observe reactions such as facial expressions and how they interact with your product.
 Look for the common characteristics between them, and use the information to make your customer personas more accurate.
 You can compare the real facts with the personas you created to see how accurate your assumptions have been.
 This will help you see whether you are targeting the right audiences and in the right places.